Jangsta/keyboard/README.md

 ## Description

-This websiteis a general hub for custom keyboard information with a step-by-step guide and other tools to make a custom mechanical keyboard.
+This website is a general hub for custom mechanical keyboard information with a step-by-step guide and other tools to make a custom keyboard.

 ## Built With